kmcdono2/getmicah.github.io/sharp2017/sharp2017.md

 ### 1. What research questions drove database development?
 #### Mylne 1981:
-#### “Statistics of re-editions…can serve as a criterion of the relative popularity of various works, and this in turn may help to explain certain fashions or trends among writers.”
+#### 'Statistics of re-editions…can serve as a criterion of the relative popularity of various works, and this in turn may help to explain certain fashions or trends among writers.'
 (The Eighteenth-Century Novel, 275)

 #### Martin/Frautschi, “French Prose Fiction Published between 1701 and 1750,” Eighteenth-Century Fiction, 2002: